palfrey/paternoster/README.md

 ![demo](demo.png)

-It uses data from the [Tfl Unified API](https://api.tfl.gov.uk/) and the [Network Rail Lifts & Escalators API](https://portal.nr-lift-and-escalator.net/), and so has data for lifts in both London and the wider UK.
+It uses data from the [Tfl Unified API](https://api.tfl.gov.uk/) and the [NWR Lifts and Escalators dataset](https://raildata.org.uk/dashboard/dataProduct/P-acf7efb5-77bd-47ed-be3c-05e4f3d7d6a7/overview), and so has data for lifts in both London and the wider UK.

 There is a live instance at https://paternoster.tevp.net/